Thiess of Kaltenbrun: Condemnation

 After listening to his account of his nocturnal travels to Hell, the judges became concerned as to whether Thiess was a devout Lutheran or not, and so asked him if he attended church regularly, listened to God's word, regularly prayed and partook of the Lord's Supper.
 Thiess replied that he did none of these things, claiming that he was too old to understand them.

-It was later revealed that aside from his nocturnal journeys, Thiess practiced folk magic for members of the local community, acting as a healer and a charmer.
+It was later revealed that aside from his claims of nocturnal journeys, Thiess practiced folk magic for members of the local community, acting as a healer and a charmer.
 He was known to bless grain and horses, and also knew charms designed to ward off wolves and to stop bleeding.
 One of these charms involved administering blessed salt in warm beer while reciting the words "Sun and moon go over the sea, fetch back the soul that the devil had taken to hell and give the cattle back life and health which was taken from them."
 Nowhere did the charm invoke or mention the power of God.
 For the judges, this blessing was seen as criminal because it encouraged clients to turn away from Christianity, and so they sentenced Thiess to be flogged and banished for life.